 3. Terms of payment

-3.1 Payments under the Appendix shall be effected in favor of the Contractor from the irrevocable LC opened/increased in accordance with Uniform Custom and Practice for Documentary Credits, publication No. 600 of the International Chamber of Commerce (UCP 600) in the amount of prices for FHM LCC SYSTEM reflected in Paragraph 3.1.2 of the Supplement No.10 to the Fuel Contract.
+3.1 Payments under the Appendix shall be effected in favor of the Contractor from the irrevocable LC opened/increased by the Principal in accordance with ”) the terms and conditions of the present Appendix and on the basis of the latest revision of the Uniform Custom and Practice for Documentary Credits, publication No. 600 of the International Chamber of Commerce (UCP 600) in the amount of prices for FHM LCC SYSTEM reflected in Paragraph 3.1.2 of the Supplement No.10 to the Fuel Contract.

-3.2 30 (thirty) calendar days prior to opening of the LC, the Parties shall agree by letters exchanging, the Nominated Bank for LC opening
+3.2 The nominated bank shall be selected by the Central bank of Iran and the Principal shall notify it to the contractor.

-3.3 The Principal shall instruct to Issuing bank to open/ the LC in compliance with the terms and conditions of the Appendix as well as UCP600 after receiving required Performa Invoice from the Contractor.
+3.3 The Principal shall instruct to Issuing bank to open/increase the LC in compliance with the terms and conditions of the Appendix as well as UCP600 after receiving required Performa Invoice from the Contractor.

 3.4 The Nominated bank shall advise the LC opening to the Contractor.

-3.5 30 (thirty) calendar days before development of FHM LCC SYSTEM the Principal shall open the LC for 20% of the price of the FHM LCC SYSTEM as advance payment.
+3.5 30 (thirty) calendar days before manufacturing of the FHM LCC SYSTEM, the Principal shall open/increase the LC for 20% of the price of the FHM LCC SYSTEM as advance payment.
 The initial validity of the LCs shall be 6 (six) months and shall be extended by the Principal in case of necessity.
-The Contractor shall submit an advance payment bank guarantee issued by the Russian bank accepted by the Central Bank of Iran (CBI) as the Issuing Bank of the LC.
+For the benefit of receiving of the Advance Payment, the Contractor shall timely submit an advance payment bank guarantee issued by the Russian bank accepted by the Central Bank of Iran (CBI) as the Issuing Bank of the LC.
+The amount of a bank guarantee for an advance payment is equal to 20% of the price of the FHM LCC SYSTEM.
+The amount of the advance payment shall be deducted proportionally from each invoice of the Contractor.

 The Nominated Bank shall pay the advance payment to the Contractor under the LC in value of 20% of the price of the FHM LCC against the following documents:

-- Commercial invoice for 100% of the price of the FHM LCC SYSTEM, reflecting the price for payment under LC equal to 20% of the price of the FHM LCC SYSTEM - one original;
+- signed Commercial invoice for 100% of the price of the FHM LCC SYSTEM,.reflecting the price for payment under LC equal to 20% of the price of the FHM LCC SYSTEM - one original;

 - An advance payment bank guarantee for 20% of the price of the FHM LCC SYSTEM, acceptable to the Principal’s bank (CBI) and forwarded through the SWIFT.